spikegrobstein/flatironschool-deployment_lecture/lecture.md

 pointing to different directories, logging things differently or denying access based on login credentials or the requester's IP address.

-Let's set up the vhost for our application.

- * set up passenger/nginx
-   * point it to the right place
- * set up production database

 ## Once you're up and running

 Following are some topics that need to be mentioned, but are beyond the scope of this lecture.